Vancouver Property Group LLC | Real Estate Firm License #25011405

 Phone: (360) 803-4020 | Email: info@sellvancouverwa.com

-You may verify the current status of our license at any time through the Washington State Department of Licensing's online verification system at dol.wa.gov.
+You may verify the current status of either license at any time through the Washington State Department of Licensing's online verification system at professions.dol.wa.gov.

 Vancouver Property Group is regulated by the Washington State Department of Licensing, Real Estate Program:

-Washington real estate brokers are governed by the Real Estate Brokerage Relationships Act (RCW 18.86) and related regulations (WAC 308-124 series).
+Washington real estate licensing is governed by the Real Estate Brokers and Managing Brokers Act (RCW 18.85), and the duties brokers owe the parties to a transaction are governed by the Real Estate Brokerage Relationships Act (RCW 18.86), along with related regulations in the WAC 308-124 series.
 All real estate activity by Vancouver Property Group is conducted in compliance with these statutes.

 This pamphlet describes the legal duties owed by a real estate broker to all parties in a transaction, and the specific additional duties owed to the broker's own client.
 Key points covered in the pamphlet include: